wp-plugins/likebtn-like-button/readme.txt

 = 1.2 =
 * Synchronization of the vote results from LikeBtn.com into website database.
 * Statistics on vote results.
-* Most liked content widget
+* Most liked content widget.
 * Added center alignment.
 * Added shortcode to place the Like Button inside the post/page content.